-2. The applied quantity (wet paint/varnish) of environmentally harmful substances in accordance with the Directive 1999/45/EG shall not exceed 14 g/m2 surface area and applied quantity (wet paint/varnish) of VOC shall not exceed 35 g/m2.
+2. The applied quantity (wet paint/varnish) of environmentally harmful substances shall not exceed 14 g/m^2 surface area and applied quantity (wet paint/varnish) of VOC shall not exceed 35 g/m^2 .

 Assessment and verification: The applicant shall provide a declaration of compliance with this criterion, together with documents to support this declaration, including: